Are the BSDs Dying? Some Security Researchers Think So - Slashdot

 Re:BSD is Dying?
 (Score:5, Funny)

 "more eyeballs mean more secure code"?!
-(Score:4, Interesting)
+(Score:5, Insightful)

 After Heartbleed and the other issues affecting OpenSSL, and Shellsheck affecting bash, why the hell would anyone still be pushing this disproven "more eyeballs" narrative?!